Billaferd/QuantumNexus/Designers/Quantum Nexus Mission Card Creation Guidelines.md

 ### A. Ability Construction using the Ability Creation Guidelines (ACG)

-All abilities granted by Mission Cards (both One-Time and Passive) **must be designed and described** using the component system (Effects, Targets, Triggers, Conditions) and catalogues (ACG Appendices E-H) found in the "Quantum Nexus: Ability Creation Guidelines."
+All abilities granted by Mission Cards (both One-Time and Passive) **must be designed and described** using the 7-component system (**Effects, Targets, Triggers, Conditions, Duration, Frequency/Limitation, and Activation Cost (Gameplay Costs)**) and catalogues (**ACG Appendices A, B, C, D, E, F, and G**) found in the "Quantum Nexus: Ability Creation Guidelines."
+The Net Design Budget (DB) cost for each reward ability is determined by systematically applying all seven of these components and their associated DB values or modifiers as detailed in the ACG and the Master DB Cost List for abilities.

 ### B. Reward Power via Design Budget (DB) Points (Reward\_Abilities\_DB)